HeikoKramer/webDev/javascript_notes.md

 **NOTE:** If the function variable *oopsGlobal* would be declared without the **var** keyword, it would automatically be of **global scope**. <br>

 ## Local scope and functions
-Veriables which are declared within a function as well as the function parameters have **local scope**. <br>
+Variables which are declared within a function as well as the function parameters have **local scope**. <br>
-That means they are only visible from whitin the function. <br>
+That means they are only visible from within the function. <br>

 ```js
 // variable declared within a function – lokal scope